awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-get-template.md

 10.                 }
 11.             }
 12.         },
-13. "Description": "AWS CloudFormation Sample Template S3_Bucket: Sample template showing how to create a publicly accessible S3 bucket. **WARNING** This template creates an S3 bucket.
+13. "Description": "AWS CloudFormation Sample Template S3_Bucket: Sample template showing how to create a publicly accessible S3 bucket. **WArnING** This template creates an S3 bucket.
 14. You will be billed for the AWS resources used if you create a stack from this template.",
 15. "Resources": {
 16. "S3Bucket": {